 section), amongst

 other information.
-My reasoning here is that if you're using Beancount, your finances
+The reasoning here is that if you're using Beancount, your finances

-project is basically a Python project, which may as well contain a pyproject.toml
+project is basically a Python project, that may as well contain a pyproject.toml

 file, which in turn means putting importer configuration in there isn't all that bad.